 Should You Discuss Finances While Dating

-The best way to talk about the subject is through real life experiences together.
-For instance, if the two of you are planning a vacation together than obviously the issue of money will come up.
-You will get an idea how well your money ideals work together by paying attention to how each of you plans and spend during the vacation.
-Or, if the two of you are thinking about going in together to buy a big-ticket item, then the money conversation should come up.
-If one partner wants to put the whole thing on credit at a high interest rate and you would rather pay cash – then it can be obvious that you are in two different places when it comes to money.
+The best way to approach the subject is through real-life experiences.
+For example, if you’re planning a vacation together, money will inevitably come up.
+You’ll see how well your financial ideals align by observing how each of you plans and spends during the trip.
+Similarly, if you’re thinking about buying a big-ticket item together, the money conversation should arise.
+If one partner wants to charge the whole purchase on credit at a high interest rate while the other prefers to pay in cash, it’s clear that you’re in different places when it comes to money.

-Additionally, no person in a relationship should be afraid to admit that they cannot afford something.
-Eventually, going out together and spending money on events, dinners, and dates can be expensive.
-And eventually, the money it takes to keep a relationship going can become too much of a burden.
-If you can’t afford to go out every night for dinner, speak up and say so.
-This will help your partner understand your financial situation, and show that you are responsible when it comes to finances.
-If they ditch you because of it, or seem unimpressed, then they probably weren’t a great choice in a life partner anyways.
+Additionally, no one in a relationship should be afraid to admit they cannot afford something.
+Going out together and spending money on events, dinners, and dates can become expensive.
+Eventually, the costs of maintaining a relationship can feel like a burden.
+If you can’t afford to go out every night, it’s important to speak up and say so.
+This will help your partner understand your financial situation and show that you’re responsible with money.
+If they reject you because of it or seem unimpressed, they probably weren’t the right choice for a life partner anyway.

-The most important thing to remember about the money talk is to be honest.
-Don’t assume that because you feel one way and your partner feels another that YOU are right and they are wrong.
-Also, try not to be quick to judge.
-Each of us comes from a different background and the money trials and tribulations that come with it are not always easily understood.
-And of course, try to gauge how well the two of you can come to agreements and compromise when it comes to your financial status.
-For many people who do not know how to handle money, dating or marrying someone with a stellar financial past and knowledge can be just what the accountant ordered.
-People can change their money habits, and the two of you can make things work regardless of the problems that exist if both of you are honest from the get go.
+The most important thing to remember during the money talk is to be honest.
+Don’t assume that because you feel one way and your partner feels another, you are right and they are wrong.
+Also, try not to judge too quickly.
+Each person comes from a different background, and the financial challenges they’ve faced may not always be easily understood.
+Finally, gauge how well the two of you can agree and compromise on financial matters.
+For many people who struggle with money, dating or marrying someone with a strong financial background can be a game-changer.
+People can change their money habits, and together, you can make things work—if you are both honest from the start.

 Share: